sandrax/csen359-final-project/readme.md

 - **Template Method**: Defines a preset process for professors to demonstrate potion making, ensuring consistent execution of shared steps.
 - **Iterator**: Allows uniform traversal through student records to calculate grades, regardless of collection type.
 - **Chain of Responsibility**: Handles student disciplinary reports by passing them up the staff hierarchy until someone can address them.
+- **Null**: Returns a NullPotion when no valid potion is available, avoiding null checks and runtime errors.
+- **Visitor**: Run diagnostics on equipment to evaluate magical stability as an additional operation that does not modify the equipment themselves.